article banner

 This is a chapter from the book Kotlin Coroutines.
 You can find it on LeanPub or Amazon.

 When a coroutine is suspended, the only thing that remains is its continuation.
 This continuation includes references to local variables, labels marking where each suspending function has stopped, and this coroutine context.
-That is it.
-However, coroutines need to keep more information than that.
-They need to know their state, their relationships (parent and children), and more.
-So they keep it in the special context called Job.
+That's all.
+However, coroutines need to keep more information than that: they also need to know their state, their relationships (parent and children), and more, so they keep this in a special context called Job.

-Job is the most important context for each coroutine.
-Every coroutine has its own job, and it is the only context not inherited from the parent.
-It cannot be, every coroutine has its own state and its own relationships, so Job cannot be shared.
-It also cannot be set from the outside, as every coroutine builder creates and controls its own job.
+Job is every coroutine's most important context.
+Every coroutine has its own job, and this is the only context not inherited from the parent.
+It cannot be inherited: every coroutine has its own state and its own relationships, so Job cannot be shared.
+Job cannot be set from the outside as every coroutine builder must create and control its own job.

 Job and relationships

-Every coroutine has its own job, and it can be accessed from its context using Job key.
+Every coroutine has its own job that can be accessed from its context using the Job key.

 import kotlinx.coroutines.* fun main(): Unit = runBlocking { print(coroutineContext[Job]?.isActive) // true }

-Asynchronous coroutine builders return their jobs, so it can be used elsewhere.
+Asynchronous coroutine builders return their jobs, so they can be used elsewhere.
 This is clearly visible for launch, where Job is an explicit result type.

 import kotlinx.coroutines.* //sampleStart fun main(): Unit = runBlocking { val job: Job = launch { delay(1000) println("Test") } } //sampleEnd

-The type returned by the async function is Deferred<T>, and Deferred<T> also implements the Job interface, so it can also be used in the same way.
+The type returned by the async function is Deferred<T>, which also implements the Job interface.

 import kotlinx.coroutines.* //sampleStart fun main(): Unit = runBlocking { val deferred: Deferred<String> = async { delay(1000) "Test" } val job: Job = deferred } //sampleEnd